Derkades/commons-conservancy-website/commons-conservancy/content/faq.md

 Perhaps you should.
 We did.
 But maybe you can learn first, in a friendly environment where other people doing similar projects are.
 All our legal stuff is available for copying and reuse.
 If you spot any issues, let us know - a foundation is a living construct that is never 'done'.

 ## Q: Are you related to Conservation Commons?
-No. <a class="reference external" href="http://consortia.si.edu/signature-program/conservation-commons">Conservation Commons</a> promotes the conservation of populations, species and habitats through programs of biodiversity assessment, management and sustainability.
+No. [Conservation Commons](http://consortia.si.edu/signature-program/conservation-commons) promotes the conservation of populations, species and habitats through programs of biodiversity assessment, management and sustainability.
 So the work is kind of similar, but in a completely different realm.
 If you are a biologist, and ended up here: apologies.
 And thanks for the great work your community does.
 We can create bits as much as we want, but animal and plant species are unique.

 ## Q: Are you affiliated with Software Freedom Conservancy?
-No, [The Commons Conservancy] is not in any way affiliated with <a class="reference external" href="https://sfconservancy.org/">Software Freedom Conservancy</a>.
+No, [The Commons Conservancy] is not in any way affiliated with [Software Freedom Conservancy](https://sfconservancy.org/).
 SFC is a 501(c)(3) not-for-profit organization incorporated in New York that "helps promote, improve, develop, and defend Free, Libre, and Open Source Software (FLOSS) projects".
-Great work, <a class="reference external" href="https://sfconservancy.org/">check them out</a>.
+Great work, [check them out](https://sfconservancy.org/).